image-blog-qac-legacy-code

 One way to understand the code is to create characterization tests and unit tests.
 You can also use a code quality tool — like a static code analyzer — over your code to identify potential problems.

 This will help you understand what the code actually does.
-And it will reveal any potentially problematic areas.
-Once you understand the code, you can make changes with greater confidence.
+And it will reveal any potentially problematic areas in function, performance, security, and coding standards.
+Once you understand the code, you can quantify the changes, document exceptions, and update with greater confidence.

 2. Review Documentation

-Reviewing documentation of the original requirements will help you understand where the code came from.
+Reviewing documentation of the original requirements and functionality will help you understand where the code came from.
+This includes looking at everything from a requirements management tool to inline code comments.

 3. Only Rewrite Code When It’s Necessary

-Rewriting an inherited codebase can be tempting.
+Rewriting an entire inherited codebase can be tempting.
 But it’s usually a mistake.

-Refactoring is the process of changing the structure of the code — without changing its functionality.
+Refactoring is the process of changing the structure of the code — without changing its functionality or altering its external behavior.
+Examples include:

-This cleans the code and makes it easier to understand.
-It also eliminates potential errors.
+These actions clean the code and make it easier to understand.
+It also eliminates potential errors and reduces a project's overall techincal debt.

 • Refactor code that has unit tests — so you know what you have.